Dr. Afifi's Journey into Breast Fat Transfer: GOT FAT?

 GENERAL INFORMATION FROM AMERICAN SOCIETY OF PLASTIC SURGEONS:

-Fat transfer breast augmentation uses liposuction to take fat from other parts of your body and inject it into your breasts.
-This is a breast augmentation option for women who are looking for a relatively small increase in breast size and would prefer natural results.
+Fat transfer to breasts also known as auto augmentation uses liposuction to take fat from other parts of your body and transfers it into your breasts.
+This is a natural breast augmentation option for women who desire increases in their breast volume but prefer natural results, without use of breast implants.

 - Necrosis (death) of fat cells